Susanta0/boat_lifestyle/README.md

 - Ensure MongoDB is running on your local machine or configure the connection string in `client/.env` and `server/.env`.
 - For any issues or contributions, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## 🌟 Thank You for Visiting!

+We hope you enjoy exploring and using the **Canva Project**.
+Your feedback and suggestions are always welcome!
+If you find this project helpful or inspiring, don't forget to give it a ⭐ on [GitHub](https://github.com/Susanta0/boat_lifestyle).

+Happy Coding! 🚀